null

 The Directive requires Member States (countries within the EU) to put systems in place to manage the return, collection, reuse, or recovery of used packaging.

 This law applies to countries within the EU and operates at a government level.
-As such, it doesn’t generally apply to brands directly, but governments may pass the responsibility to producers and importers through EPR legislation.
+As such, it doesn’t generally apply to brands directly, but governments may pass the responsibility to producers and importers through EPR legislation and other packaging compliance requirements.

 The Waste Framework Directive